az143/banban/README.md

 ## copyright, license

 all this stuff is (c) 2013-2015 Alexander Zangerl <az@snafu.priv.at>
-and licensed under the Gnu Public License version 2.
+and licensed under the Gnu General Public License version 2.

 share and enjoy `:-)`